superdurszlak/superdurszlak.github.io/_posts/2024-11-24-research-driven-how-spikes-lay-ground-for-projects.md

 All but the most trivial software projects require at least some research to be done, and technical decisions to be made throughout the project's lifecycle - especially at its onset.

-In some corporate cultures, technical decisions are made based on authority - the decision was made by _the big man_, such as a System Architect or a certain Manager, and thus is not to be challenged or asked about.
+In some corporate cultures, technical decisions are made based on authority - the decision was made by _"the big man"_, such as a System Architect or a certain Manager, and thus is not to be challenged or asked about.
 Such decisions are frequently made in the privacy of an ivory tower, and the teams responsible for the projects rarely have a chance to learn about the _why_ part - let alone being able to speak up and bring their perspective to the table.
 Such authority-based arrangements often suffer from various issues:
-- The decision-maker is often biased with his personal opinions, habits and prejudice, and the process gives little room for feedback, if any.
+- The decision-makers are often biased by their personal opinions, habits and prejudice, and the process gives little room for feedback, if any.
 - The validity of a decision becomes tightly coupled with the decision-maker as a person, meaning that questioning a decision often hurts decision-makers ego, triggering unhealthy response to feedback.
 - Since the team has not had a chance to participate in decision-making and give their input - at least openly and formally - it is quite natural for the team to be poorly aligned with the decision.
 - Such arrangements create little room for innovation, inclusion and meritocracy - after all, a lower-ranking team member with relevant skills or experience probably would not get a chance to participate.